 - It needs to support research workflows and data lifecycles; i.e., it should enable collaboration, controlled access levels for research group members, delegated PI roles, working and archival storage

-5 TB of storage provided to each PI at no cost. $200/TB per year for additional storage space and maintenance on ResearchDrive for PIs who need more than 5 TB (billed to DoIT Number).
+25 TB of storage provided to each PI at no cost. $120/TB per year for additional storage space and maintenance on ResearchDrive for PIs who need more than 25 TB (billed to DoIT Number).

 Yes, ResearchDrive can support restricted data.
 Additional security controls are required to store restricted data like HIPAA or CUI in ResearchDrive.
 Restricted data, may only be stored, with approval, in specific folders that have access managed by authorized data administrators.
 In addition, workstations used to access and store PHI must meet specific security guidelines.
-See the UW-Madison HIPAA Security Program for more details.
+See Technical Matrix of requirements for endpoints

 UW-Madison PIs or their designees can signup for a ResearchDrive account by completing the form in the ResearchDrive - Getting Started Guide